Our studies centres

 Our events involve both members of the University of Auckland community and individuals from other institutions and backgrounds.
 Our research projects and events have covered economic conditions and business trends in the region, cooperation and regional institutions, political and economic developments in Indonesia, Singapore and Myanmar, and fisheries management, including labour conditions.
 We welcome the participation of researchers and others who have an interest in any country of Southeast Asia.

-The director of the Southeast Asia Studies Centre is Professor Natasha Hamilton-Hart.
+The Director of the Southeast Asia Studies Centre is Dr Jesse Grayman.

 To find our more about the directors of our Studies Centres, please visit Our people page.